• Skip to primary navigation

 Operating Profit Margin Formula Calculation and Interpretation

 What’s it: Operating profit margin is a profitability ratio to measure the percentage of profit a company generates from its core business.
-It tells us how much profit the company makes after paying operating expenses but before paying interest, taxes, and other non-operating expenses.
+It tells us how much profit the company makes after paying operating xpenses but before paying interest, taxes, and other non-operating expenses.
 We calculate it by dividing operating profit by revenue.
 Also known as operating margin or operating ratio.

 A higher margin is preferred because more money is left to pay for non-operating expenses.
 In addition, it shows the company is efficient in managing its core business, thus, posting lower costs to generate revenue.
 On the other hand, a low margin is less desirable.